MISP/misp-taxonomies/README.md

 Vocabulary for Event Recording and Incident Sharing is a format created by the [VERIS community](http://veriscommunity.net/).

+# How to contribute your taxonomy?

+It is quite easy.
+Create a JSON file describing your taxonomy as triple tags (e.g. check an existing one like [Admiralty Scale](./admiralty-scale)), create a directory matching your name space, put your machinetag file in the directory and pull your request.
+That's it.
+Everyone can benefit from your taxonomy and can be automatically enabled in information sharing tools like MISP.

 # MISP Taxonomies - tools

 [machinetag.py](./tools/machinetag.py) is a parsing tool to dump taxonomies expressed in Machine Tags (Triple Tags) and list all valid tags from a specific taxonomy.